Paramartha-Sengupta/Voice-Assistant-Project/README.md

 Let us deep-dive to understand what are the action items we need to keep in mind for creating an awesome virtual assistant?
 1. Speaking out the commands for the user
 2. Receiving, Recording and Storing the voice command from the user
-3. Identifying the user request
-4. Connecting the request to the required application API
-5. Initiating the API response to display the output
+3. Connecting the request to the required application API and displaying the action initaiated as the output

 Let us understand each of the items in the above list in details: